strimzi/strimzi.github.io/_posts/2023-08-25-my-lfx-mentorship-experience-with-the-cncf-strimzi-community.md

 ---
 layout: post
 title: "Navigating the Open Source Seas: My LFX Mentorship Experience with the CNCF Strimzi Community"
-date: 2023-08-20
+date: 2023-08-25
 author: antonio_pedro
 ---

 In the world of open-source software, collaboration and mentorship play a pivotal role in driving innovation and fostering growth.
 As an aspiring developer looking to dive into the intricate world of cloud-native technologies, I embarked on a remarkable journey by participating in the [LFX Mentorship](https://lfx.linuxfoundation.org/tools/mentorship) program with the [Strimzi](https://strimzi.io) community.
-This program is happens thrice a year and is organized by [The Linux Foundation](https://www.linuxfoundation.org/).
+This program happens thrice a year and is organized by [The Linux Foundation](https://www.linuxfoundation.org/).
 This blog post aims to shed light on my enriching experience, highlighting the valuable insights gained, the impactful work undertaken, and the immeasurable support from my mentors and the Strimzi community.

 <!--more-->